 The symbols on the flag include a 4-pointed star and two yellow stripes.

-According to the Aruban Government, the special star “represents the four points of a compass and symbolizes the origin of the population coming from all corners of the world”.
-Did you know that Aruba’s citizens come from over 100 different countries?
-Yes, Aruba is incredibly diverse, a beautiful and unique melting pot blending many people and cultures together.
-In addition, it is also said to represent the island itself, which is surrounded by the bright blue sea.
+According to the Aruban Government, the special star represents the four points of a compass and symbolizes the diverse origins of Aruba’s population, which comes from over 100 different countries.
+This incredible diversity makes Aruba a beautiful melting pot of many cultures and people.
+Additionally, the star is said to represent the island itself, which is surrounded by the bright blue sea.

-As for the two horizontal yellow stripes, it is said they have two meanings.
+The two horizontal yellow stripes are said to have two meanings.
 First, they are reminiscent of the status aparte movement, representing the free and separate position Aruba enjoys within the Kingdom of the Netherlands.
-Second, they pay tribute to the two exports of the past, gold and petrol.
+Second, they honor Aruba’s historical industries, gold and petroleum, which played a significant role in shaping the island’s economy.

 Aruba’s National Anthem, “Aruba Dushi Tera”